Thomas-Longworth/PP3-Tic-Tac-Toe/README.md

 I have tested the game with the following:

 - It passed through CI Python Linter with no major issues.
-- I tested the game in vscode terminal and on Heroku
+- I tested the game in vscode terminal and on Heroku.
-- I tried playing invalid grid numbers and inputs while playing the game
+- I tried playing invalid grid numbers and inputs while playing the game.

 # Bugs